Sobhan026/curvinspect/docs/math_background.md

 \gamma : I \to \mathbb{R}^2.
 $$

-If the curve is parametrized by arc length \(s\), then the unit tangent vector is
+If the curve is parametrized by arc length $s$, then the unit tangent vector is

 $$
 T(s) = \frac{d\gamma}{ds}.